dieghernan/dieghernan.github.io/collections/_posts/2022-05-01-Unknown-pleasures-R.md

 by [Jen
 Christiansen](https://www.scientificamerican.com/author/jen-christiansen/).

-On this post, I would produce "joyplots" for specific regions of the world using the elevation data for creating the ridges.
+Since then, this kind of plots have become very popular, being known as **ridge plots** or **joyplots**, in honor of Joy Division.
+On this post, I would produce "joyplots" with R for specific regions of the world using the elevation data for creating the ridges.

 ## Creating joyplot maps with **R**